cesarvr/keycloak-bible-openshift/import-export/README.md

 ### From A Container Running In OpenShift

-Exporting data from a RHSSO can be as simple as just copying the information of the configuration file (DB connections) of the container, turning down all pods and doing the steps above.
-But to avoid any inconsistency is better to use the container at the we can take advantage of their immutability.
+Exporting data from a RHSSO can be as simple as just copying the information of the configuration file (DB connections) of the container, turning down all pods and following the steps described above.
+But to avoid inconsistency is sometimes better to login in the container and perform the export there.

+In this guide we are going to change the initial process of the container, login into the container and perform the export.
+By doing it in this way we will take advantage of the fact that the container has all the configuration we need.

 ##### Pre-Requisites